 Later, the participants, whilst undergoing a PET scan of their brains, were told that all the individuals they had expressed a romantic interest in had rejected them.

-The PET scans showed that, in response to being informed the rejections, the brains of these individuals started to produce chemical opioids in the same way that it does in response to physical pain.
+The PET scans showed that, in response to being informed of the rejections, the brains of these individuals started to produce chemical opioids in the same way that it does in response to physical pain.
 Opioids are the brain’s natural pain killers.

 Indeed, these results were obtained despite the fact that, for ethical reasons, the participants had been informed that the whole experiment was a simulation and that the rejections were not real.

 It was also found that those participants who, through personality testing, had been found to score highly on the trait of resilience tended to be more able to produce opioids in response to social rejection compared to those who scored less highly on this trait.
 In relation to this finding, Hsu suggested that it was possible that those suffering from anxiety and depression may be less effective at producing opioids in their brains in response to adverse social experiences leading them to be more intensely negatively affected by them.

 C. Nathan DeWall et al., The Push of Social Pain: Does Rejection’s Sting Motivate Subsequent Social Reconnection?
 Cogn Affect Behav Neurosci.
 Author manuscript; available in PMC 2017 Jun 1.Published in final edited form as: Cogn Affect Behav Neurosci.
 2016 Jun; 16(3): 541–550. doi: 10.3758/s13415-016-0412-9 PMCID: PMC4870146 NIHMSID: NIHMS763525 PMID: 26912270